The scars we call beautiful

 Identify the triggers.

 Most importantly, scars are imperfections we sometimes mask because of the perception that they are ugly.
 There is beauty in the seemingly imperfect.
 Our scars carry the weight and glory of our very existence.
 They validate our vulnerability.
 Understand it's okay to be vulnerable.
 It defines a journey we've overcome and the ultimate price of our victory.
-Ultimately, we are who we are today because of our unique scars.
+Ultimately, we are who we are today because of the unique scars we bear.

 What a price to pay for wholesomeness!